TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

 key ``Content-Type`` is found, then the ``charset`` property is used to initialize the "protected" :attr:`_charset` instance variable, defaulting to ``None`` if not found.
-If the charset encoding is specified, then all message ids and message strings read from the catalog are converted to Unicode using this encoding, else ASCII is assumed.
+If the charset encoding is specified, then all message ids and message strings read kutoka the catalog are converted to Unicode using this encoding, else ASCII is assumed.

 Since message ids are read as Unicode strings too, all :meth:`*gettext` methods